 Create a collection of loops and sounds and group them by genre, then offer the packs individually for digital download in your online store.

 19. Karaoke tracks

 Who doesn’t love singing along to their favorite songs in the shower or while driving down the highway?
 Let your fans buy karaoke backing tracks to sing along to (and invite them to share their versions with you on social media!).

 If you have great video of some of your live shows, consider editing them together and offering them for purchase.
 These can be great for fans that were at those particular shows and are feeling nostalgic, or for fans who missed the show but still want to support you.

 The beauty of digital merch is that you can offer it to fans anywhere in the world.
 Create some one-of-a-kind items for your online store.

 Sure, you could sell the setlists you use at shows.
-But why not give fans the opportunity to buy the whole set?
-Create a product on your store page and let your fans put together your whole set (but be ready to re-learn some of those old classics you haven’t thought of in years.)
+But you can also give fans the opportunity to buy the whole set!
+Create a product on your store page and let your fans put together a set for an upcoming show (be ready to re-learn some of those old classics you haven’t thought of in years).
 Dedicated fans will jump at the opportunity to hear songs they never thought they’d hear live, or just put together a list of their greatest hits for a killer show.

 Build a stunning band website and store in minutes

 - Promote your music on your own unique website.

 - Sell music & merch directly to your fans.
 Keep 100%.